StirFry-js/stirfry/README.md

 Stir Fry is a framework for making web servers in nodejs.
 It enables you to quickly and easily create web apps and servers.
 So, here is how to create one:

 The first step is to create a server program that uses Stir Fry.
 Start by creating a folder, you can call it anything you want.
+Note:Make sure you have Node install in your machine/computer or click here to download https://nodejs.org/en/download/

 Next navigate to that folder in terminal and run this command:<br>
 `npm install stirfry`<br>